hikmatgara/stardance.os/README.md

 • changed the wallpaper of the OS
 • added a top bar with a live clock but it wasn't updating for some reason I will fix it anyway.
+• I fixed the clock and now its live!
+• Asked Artificial Intelligence to tell me the inefficiencies in my code but I fixed it myself.